bernard0047/LPRnet/README.md

 ### Training and Testing

-1. Uncomment get_size function calls in train() to train with median size of dataset, default size is 94,24.
-Edit: Model only works for 94,24 size right now.
+1. Model only works for size (94,24).
 2. Based on your dataset path modify the script and its hyperparameters.
 3. Adjust other hyperparameters if needed.
 4. Run 'python train_LPRNet.py' or 'python test_LPRNet.py'.
 5. If want to show testing result, add '--show true' or '--show 1' to run command.
+6. Set T_length = double or more of max length of your number plate.
+7. Model does not support multiple lines currently.

 ### References